Parnas dismisses Oversight GOP bribery investigation as ‘a wild goose chase’

 His letter comes as Comer is under increasing pressure to advance his inquiry into President Biden, who he has alleged accepted a bribe.

-Comer on Monday acknowledged the difficulties in explaining the financial crimes he has alleged.
+Comer acknowledged Monday the difficulties of explaining the financial crimes he has alleged.

-Parnas’s letter spends ample time breaking down the investigative efforts of Giuliani, which included trying to get Shokin’s replacement, Yuri Lutsenko, to retain him for $200,000.
+Parnas’s letter spends ample time breaking down the investigative efforts of Giuliani, which included trying to get Shokin’s replacement, Yuriy Lutsenko, to retain him for $200,000.

 It details the repeated dead ends they hit, and the numerous efforts to pressure Ukrainian officials.